-La Selva OTS is a popular destination for lowland Caribbean birding.
-As a biological reserve of some importance, there are many researchers there.
-Consequently, people aren't supposed to walk the trails without a guide.
-There are guided walks in the morning, and a birding walk at around 5:45 am.
+La Selva OTS is a popular destination for Caribbean birding.
+As a biological reserve of some importance, there are many researchers working here.
+There are guided nature walks in the morning, and an earlier birding walk at around 5:45 am.

 Good birds abound at La Selva.
 Just walking to the research station from the parking lot, you might see three species of honeycreeper, several hummingbirds, and birds like Plain-colored Tanager.
 La Selva is also a good place for seeing Fasciated Antshrike and White-ringed Flycatcher around the station.
 Rufous Motmot and perhaps a Great or Slaty-breasted Tinamou can sometimes be found on the trails.
-On the early morning walks, occasionally a Great Potoo or an owl be located.
-Around the La Selva vicinity is one of the best places to see the endangered Great Green Macaw.
+Around the La Selva vicinity is one of the best places to see the endangered Great Green Macaw - usually as a fly-over.
 I've also had great looks at Semi-plumbeous Hawk on two occasions and a lengthy look at a Collared Forest-Falcon on another.
 La Selva OTS is highly managed, so you might read up on all the rules and make sure you have a lunch ticket in advance if you plan to stay that long.